 VERY STRONG - VERY TASTY.

 Mayport Naval Air Station is one of our Nation's main Navy bases in the country.
 See aircraft carriers, destroyers, missile frigates, submarines all come into port and dock close to the mighty St. Johns River entrance to be at our country's defense immediately.
-Seeing these mighty ships and knowing they're keeping our country safe makes me proud to be an American.
+Seeing these mighty ships and knowing they're keeping our country safe makes you proud to be an American.

 St. Johns River Jetty Facts

 Our St. Johns River/Mayport Jetties, (actual name Jacksonville Harbor) was designed in 1879.
 The North jetty was completed in 1892 to a length of 10,930 feet & the South was extended in 1893 to a length of 11,300 feet.
 Both are considered completed in 1895.